Here at High March School, we believe that Mathematics is a critical skill in a modern technological age.

 Specialist support for children with specific learning needs is available when required.

-The syllabus followed is a combination of The National Numeracy Strategy and the 11+ Common Entrance syllabus.
+The syllabus followed is a combination of the National Curriculum and the 11+ Common Entrance syllabus.
 We ensure that pupils are prepared for entry into the Bucks County Grammar Schools and a wide range of independent schools through the Bucks County 11+ selection test, the Common Entrance examination or individual examinations set by the schools themselves.
 We also prepare some pupils for scholarships where required.